aregsar/alwaysdeployed/index.md

 # Always Deployed manifesto

-The Always Deployed manifesto defines a process of software development that helps development teams provide continuous value to customers from day one of a software project.
+The Always Deployed manifesto defines a process of web software development that helps development teams provide continuous value to customers from day one of a software project.

 Furthermore it helps make the development process transparent to all stakeholders by providing continuous observabilty into the state of the application, starting from day one.